jlevers/selling-partner-api/README.md

 # Selling Partner API for PHP
 A PHP library for connecting to Amazon's [Selling Partner API](https://github.com/amzn/selling-partner-api-docs/).
-This library is *not* for connecting to Amazon's older MWS API―if that's what you need, check out [glassfrogbooks/php-amazon-mws](https://github.com/glassfrogbooks/phpAmazonMWS).

 ## Powering companies like...